junsooshin/baseballsimulator-django/README.md

   records of the 30 teams and the actual results, for each projections.
   <br><br>
-  This simulator did slightly better than either projection system in this specific case and for particular measure.
+  This simulator did slightly better than either projection system in this specific case and for a particular measure.
 Of course, this by no means shows that this simulator is superior, since this was only for 2017.
-I took the result as a sign that my simulator could function properly, though.
+I took the result as a sign, though, that my simulator could function properly.

 - Projection sources